Chichester Cathedral: Architecture

 After the fire of 1187, the clerestory was rebuilt and the entire building given a ribbed vault.
-The eastern end was extended from the round ambulatory to form a square retrochoir or presbytery with lancet windows in a style that is transitional between Norman and Gothic.
+The eastern end was extended from the round ambulatory to form a square retroquire or presbytery with lancet windows in a style that is transitional between Norman and Gothic.
 The newer arcades and the clerestory maintain the round arches of the earlier Norman architecture.
 The vault is in the Early English Gothic style, supported externally by flying buttresses and large terminal pinnacles at the eastern end.
 At this time the entire interior was refurbished, much of it being refaced with ashlar masonry.
 Each pier was decorated with delicate shafts of dark Purbeck marble with foliate capitals, contrasting with the squat cushion capitals of the limestone shafts.
 The entire programme of work was probably directed by Walter of Coventry.
 The nave was later divided from the choir by an elegant Perpendicular screen or pulpitum with three arched openings, called the Arundel Screen, which was removed in the mid 19th century but reinstated in 1961.

 The design of the central tower, faithfully reproduced by George Gilbert Scott, was of the Early English style, having on each side two tall pairs of openings, surrounded by deep mouldings.

 The original spire, which also was of masonry rather than of sheathed wood, was built in the late 14th century, by John Mason (died ca 1403), who also built the Vicars' Hall.
 The style and construction of the spire are obviously based on that of Salisbury Cathedral but it is not as ambitiously tall, probably because of the problem of subsidence.
 At 277 ft (84 m) high, it is the fourth tallest cathedral spire in the UK after Salisbury, Norwich and Coventry.

 The Lady chapel, constructed to the east of the retro-choir, is a long narrow space, with large windows in the Decorated Gothic style of the late 13th century.

 The other buildings related to the cathedral are the free-standing bell-tower of the early 15th century, probably the work of William Wynford who also designed the cloisters, with openings in the Perpendicular style.

 St Mary's Almshouses in Chichester, which are linked to the cathedral, is a Christian charity dating from the 13th century.
 The medieval Hospital, associated with the Alms House, is one of only two such buildings in the world, the other being in Germany.